idaholab/virtual_test_bed/doc/content/microreactors/gcmr/BOP_model_description.md

 A [ControlLogic](https://mooseframework.inl.gov/syntax/ControlLogic/index.html) block is added to control the motor torque.

 The `initial_motor_PID` of type [PIDControl](https://mooseframework.inl.gov/source/controllogic/PIDControl.html) defines the behavior of the motor at the beginning.
 It depends on the `set_point` block, whose type is a [GetFunctionValueControl](https://mooseframework.inl.gov/source/controllogic/GetFunctionValueControl.html).
-It declares the desired shaft speed, which is the rated shaft speed minus 9000 rpm (see the turbine paragraph)
+It declares the desired shaft speed, which is the rated shaft speed minus 9000 rpm (see the [turbine paragraph](#turbine))

-As the shaft speed  and heat transfer from the core progressively increase,  the turbine generates torque and the need of the motor torque becomes smaller.
-Thus, it progressively decreases, and it is finally  shut.
+As the shaft speed and heat transfer from the core progressively increase, the turbine generates torque and the need for the motor torque becomes smaller.
+Thus, it progressively decreases, and it is eventually shut off.

 A `motor_PID`, whose type is [SetComponentRealValueControl](https://mooseframework.inl.gov/source/controllogic/SetComponentRealValueControl.html), decides which value must be attributed to the motor torque.
 If the motor torque is too small, the motor is shut, using a `motor_torque_fn_shutdown` function written in the [Functions](https://mooseframework.inl.gov/syntax/Functions/index.html) block.
 Else, the behavior of the motor is still defined by the [PIDControl](https://mooseframework.inl.gov/source/controllogic/PIDControl.html).
 This condition is defined using the `logic` block, whose type is [ParsedFunctionControl](https://mooseframework.inl.gov/source/controllogic/ParsedFunctionControl.html).
 In this one, a time condition is added: if the elapsed time is too small, the condition on the motor torque value is not applicable.
 At the beginning of the simulation: the motor torque is small and increasing, but it should not be shut.